Oyster card: TfL services

-Oyster is operated by Transport for London and has been valid on all London Underground, London Buses, DLR and London Tramlink services since its launch in 2003, and on all London Overground services since their start of operation.
-However, Oyster is not accepted on Elizabeth line west of West Drayton towards Reading, which is the only TfL service not accepting Oyster, due to the fares (set by GWR) being both outside TfL's jurisdiction and Greater London.
+Oyster is operated by Transport for London and has been valid on all London Underground, London Buses, DLR and London Tramlink services since its launch on 30 June 2003, and on all London Overground services since their start of operation.
+However, Oyster is not accepted on Elizabeth line services past West Drayton (between Iver and Reading), due to TfL's fare system constraints requiring zonal allocation and these stations being outside Greater London.
+Services past West Drayton do accept contactless payment or any other valid ticket.

 National Rail

 The introduction of Oyster pay as you go on the National Rail commuter rail network in London was phased in gradually over a period of about six years (see Roll-out history).
 Since January 2010, PAYG has been valid on all London suburban rail services which accept Travelcards.
 Additionally, PAYG may be used at a selected number of stations which lie just outside the zones.
-New maps were issued in January 2010 which illustrates where PAYG is now valid.
+New maps were issued in January 2010 which illustrate where PAYG is now valid.

 Certain limitations remain on National Rail, however.

-Heathrow Express accepts Oyster pay as you go since 19 February 2019.
+Heathrow Express has accepted Oyster pay-as-you-go since 19 February 2019.

 In November 2007, the metro routes operated by Silverlink were brought under the control of TfL and operated under the brand name London Overground.
 From the first day of operation, Oyster PAYG became valid on all Overground routes.